 In addition, each language possess a beauty and uniqueness of its own, and demands a customized approach to understand its intricate relationship with speakers.
 We especially, encourage works in low resourced and less studied languages and our workshop aims to provide a suitable platform to those less articulated voices.

-The goal of this workshop is to bring together researchers working in the field of linguistics, cognitive science, computer science and those whose work concerns the intersection of these areas, together and provide a venue for the multidisciplinary discussion of theoretical and practical research for computational models of language and cognition.
+The goal of this workshop is to bring together researchers working in the field of linguistics, cognitive science, computer science and the intersection of these areas, together and provide a venue for the multidisciplinary discussion of theoretical and practical research for computational models of language and cognition.
 This knowledge does not only answer one of the primary aspects of cognitive science, but also is useful for designing better NLP systems based on the understood principles.
 The focus centers around recent advances on cognitively motivated computational models for language representation, organization, processing, acquisition, comprehension and evolution.
 Given the lack of large standardized corpora for this area of research, we are also interested in developing public data sets for the area and various languages..

 Theme and Topics

 We welcome papers and/or extended abstracts that investigate cognitively aware computational models of language comprehension and processing.
 The area of interests includes, but not restricted to —

 - Theoretical and Computational Aspects on Language Acquisition, Comprehension and Processing

 - Second language Acquisition, Comprehension and Processing

 - Language Comprehension Models for Low Resourced Language